Preeclampsia and High Blood Pressure in Pregnancy

 If you are diagnosed with preeclampsia during or after your 24th week of pregnancy, or before your 34th week of pregnancy, you should be given steroid injections to speed up the up your baby’s lung development.
 Betamethasone (Celestone) is usually given in two injections, 24 hours apart.
 The steroids also decrease the baby’s risk of developing an intravascular hemorrhage (bleeding within the brain), as well as bowel problems.
 The best benefit to your baby occurs 48 hours after the second injection.
 Sometimes, the baby may need to be delivered before 48 hours after the last injection.
 Although the full benefit of the steroids may have not been achieved, any benefit to the baby is important.

 Because preeclampsia and eclampsia are life-threatening conditions for the mother, there are instances where the baby must be delivered regardless of his gestational age.
-If the baby is not delivered, both the mother and fetus may not survive.
+If the baby is not delivered, the baby could sustain serious birth injuries as a result.
+In some cases, both the mother and fetus could die.

 If you or your loved one was seriously injured by an act of medical negligence, Crandall & Pera Law may be able to help.
 We are a nationally recognized team of medical malpractice and birth injury attorneys serving clients throughout Ohio and Kentucky.
 To learn more about who we are, or to schedule a consultation with an experienced birth injury attorney, please call 877-955-0020 or fill out our contact form.